YuxingLu613/MoTIF/README.md

-# HTML
+# MoTIF
 A Highly Trustworthy Multimodal Learning Method on Omics

 ## Getting Started

-To get start with HTML, please follow the instructions below.
+To get start with MoTIF, please follow the instructions below.

 ### Prerequisites